 First, OPPD and the Nebraska Community Energy Alliance (NCEA) will co-fund and distribute $500 grants to customers who purchase ChargePoint Home™ EV Charging Station for their home via OPPD.
 A website link for purchases will be available when the pilot gets underway.
 Look for more details next month.

 In addition, OPPD will work to educate customers on financial incentives available when they purchase a new EV.
-These are expected to include:
+These include:

 - $4,500 rebate toward the purchase of both a new electric vehicle (only available for vehicles registered in Douglas County) and a ChargePoint Home™ charging station.